devanp92/LaTeX-resume/README.md

 LaTeX-resume
 ============
 My resume in LaTeX version.

+It is to be compiled with LuaTex.